al-shaimon/news-portal-backend/PROJECT_SUMMARY.md

 - ✅ Input validation on all endpoints
 - ✅ Error handling with custom errors
 - ✅ Async/await with try-catch
-- ✅ MongoDB indexes for performance
+- ✅ Prisma-defined indexes for performance
 - ✅ Pagination support
 - ✅ Search functionality
 - ✅ RESTful API design